KILTprotocol/docs/docs/develop/01_sdk/03_chain_setup/02_peregrine_setup.md

 ### Governance

-While governance is a very important part of our parachains, it is not used in the standalone version and is replaced by the **sudo** pallet.
+While governance is a very important part of our parachains, it is not used in the standalone version and is replaced by the **Sudo** pallet.
 None of the following pallets are part of the standalone chain, but they are all part of the parachain runtime:

 * Democracy